On the Hardness of Energy Minimisation for Crystal Structure Prediction

 \section{Conclusions and future work}

-In this work we have presented the new problem of $k$-charge removal, and a class of functions for which the general case is NP-Complete.
+In this work we have presented the new problem of \kcr, and a class of functions for which the general case is NP-Complete.
+In the general case, we show that this problem is APX-Hard.
 We have also shown that the problem remains NP-Complete under both the restriction that we have only two species of ions and the Buckingham-Coulomb energy function and the restriction we only use the Coulomb potential on an unbounded number of ion species.

-One obvious question would be if approximation results can be gained for this problem.
-We would submit that while it seems likely that the general case is APX-hard, under a bound on the number of ions this problem may well be approximable within a reasonable factor.
+These results provide a strong indication on the general hardness of \textsc{csp}.
+By constructing an instance of \kcr, where every position is simultaneously occupied by every possible ion, the optimal solution to \kcr for some $k$ is also the optimal solution to \textsc{csp}.
+While this paper does not look at the this specific case, the hardness of \kcr both in general, and under the restriction to 2 ion species, suggests that \textsc{csp} is also NP-Hard.
+These results do show that \textsc{csp} when restricted to the constructions used in the paper is NP-Hard.
+More specifically, \textsc{csp} is NP-hard for a discrete grid, where each position has some restriction on the allowed ion species.

 From a chemistry stand point, while we have made progress towards physical constructions there is still a lot that could be done in this regard.
 As such investigation into the restrictions of having more realistic physical values remains an important unexplored direction.
 Another question would be if we can investigate the convergence of these interactions, particularly the Coulomb potential, over a periodic structure to more fully understand the energy function.